What is Minimalism? What is Minimalist Design?

 Always ask “why?”
 Cut the clutter.
 Build with purpose.

 When something is over-designed, users can tell—they can feel it.
+A minimalist approach helps keep things simple: simple for the sake of strategy, not the sake of simplicity.
 Intention guides every choice.

 “A minimalist design approach allows the best parts of the website to shine—be it the content, design, or imagery—without being buried behind unnecessary clutter.
 It brings clarity to not only the user, but the client and designer,” said Golownia.